glycerine/rpc25519/README.md

 was supplied to a previous SendAndGetReply() call, a cancellation request will be sent to the server.

-On the server, the HDR.Ctx will be set, having be created by context.WithCancel; so the HDR.Ctx.Done() channel can be honored.
+On the server, the request.HDR.Ctx will be set, having be created by context.WithCancel; so the request.HDR.Ctx.Done() channel can be honored.

 Similarly, for traditional net/rpc calls, the Client.Go()